oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Format of an SD-JWT

-An SD-JWT is a JWT that MUST be signed using the issuer's private key.
+An SD-JWT is a JWT that MUST be signed using the Issuer's private key.
 The payload of an SD-JWT MUST contain the `sd_digests` and `sd_digest_derivation_alg` claims described in the following, and MAY contain a Holder's public key or a reference thereto, as well as further claims such as `iss`, `iat`, etc. as defined or